-Black Friday is among us.
+Black Friday is nearly upon us.
 The day after a binge feast of roasted turkey, mashed potatoes, and grandma’s fruit-filled jello thing.
 It’s also a day when millions of Americans head out to unload their wallets at malls across the country.

 In my case, the Christmas season could start in June, and I’d still wait until December 24th to get my shopping done.
 So instead, I turned my attention to black.